 The treatment of prostate cancer and erectile dysfunction

-To date, 13.5% of men worldwide are affected by prostate cancer1 (CA: A Cancer Journal for Clinicians 2018).
-The prostate gland is part of the male reproductive system and produces one of the components of sperm, it contributes, with other factors, to its expulsion from the penis.
+To date, 13.5% of men worldwide are affected by prostate cancer.1 The prostate gland is part of the male reproductive system and produces one of the components of sperm, it contributes, with other factors, to its expulsion from the penis.
 Its treatment, whether surgical or not, can lead to changes in sexual function and more specifically, erectile function.